GrowflowTeam/javascript/README.md

 ### Creating a new package

-1. First create a new top-level folder.
+1. First create a new folder within the `packages` directory.
 2. Copy one of the existing package's `package.json` to your new folder and tweak the values.
-3. Inside the root `package.json` file, add the new folder to the `workspaces` property.

 ### Develop locally against an external app